Buying a House with no sewer connection

 Since January 1, 2009, the Summit County Board of Health has required sellers to obtain an OWS Use Permit ($75) and give it to buyers prior to or at closing.
+Boulder, Jefferson and several other Colorado counties do the same.
 A homeowner doing major remodeling may also need a Use Permit.
 This Use Permit helps the Summit County Environmental Health Department to correct any malfunctioning systems and protect the ground water supply.
 Requiring the permit protects both sellers ( by documenting the condition of the system) and buyers (who can be assured that their new system has been inspected and is in proper working order).

 Explanation of a Septic System: